-These Articles of Incorporation shall not be amended except by the process provided in Article IX of the Contract executed by the corporation and the College Board.
+These Articles of Incorporation shall not be amended except by the process provided in the Contract executed by the corporation and the College Board.
 This process is as follows:

 The corporation, by a majority vote of its Board of Directors, may, at any time, propose specific changes to these Articles of Incorporation or may propose a meeting to discuss potential revision to these Articles of Incorporation.
 The proposal will be made to the College Board through its designee.
 The College Board delegates to its President the review and approval of changes or amendments to these Articles of Incorporation.
-In the event that the College President does not accept a proposed change, the College Board shall consider and vote upon a change proposed by the corporation following an opportunity for a written and oral presentation to the College Board by the corporation.
+In the event that a proposed change is not accepted by the College President, the College Board shall consider and vote upon a change proposed by the corporation following an opportunity for a written and oral presentation to the College Board by the corporation.

-At any time and for any reason, the College Board or an authorized designee may propose specific changes to these Articles of Incorporation or may propose a meeting to discuss potential revision.
+At any time and for any reason, the College Board or an authorized designee may propose changes to these Articles of Incorporation or may propose a meeting to discuss potential revision.
 The corporation's Board of Directors may delegate to an officer of the corporation the review and negotiation of changes or amendments to these Articles of Incorporation.
 The Articles of Incorporation shall be amended as requested by the College Board upon a majority vote of the corporation's Board of Directors.

-Amendments to these Articles of Incorporation take effect only after they have been approved by the corporation's Board of Directors and by the College Board or its designee and filed with the Michigan Department of Consumer and Industry Services, Bureau of Commercial Services.
+Amendments to the Articles of Incorporation take effect only after they have been approved by the corporation's Board of Directors and by the College Board or its designee and filed with the Michigan Department of Licensing and Regulatory Affairs, Bureau of Commercial Services.
 In addition, the corporation shall file with the amendment a copy of the College Board's or its designee's approval of the amendment.